Battle of White Marsh: Second and third days of battle

 The two armies spent December 6 watching each other across the Wissahickon Valley.
 Howe hoped that Washington would leave his positions to attack the British; Washington did not, preferring instead to let the British do the maneuvering.
 By day's end, Howe decided upon a flanking movement toward the Americans' left, toward Jenkintown and Cheltenham Township, while Maj.
 Gen. Charles Grey's forces would create a distraction by attacking the American center.

 Sometime after 1:00 am on December 7, Howe marched the British Army back through Germantown, and then to Jenkintown, where they remained until noon.
 As the British movements were concealed by a ridge on Chestnut Hill, Washington did not become aware of Howe's maneuvering until 8:00 am.
 He immediately moved Morgan's Rifle Corps. and Col. Mordecai Gist's Maryland militia eastward to cover his left flank.
 About a mile to the right of this detachment, Brig.
 Gen. James Potter's brigade of Pennsylvania militia, and Webb's 2nd Connecticut Regiment, under Lieut.
 Col. Isaac Sherman, proceeded down Limekiln Road toward Edge Hill.
 Movement of the British rear guard, including the Jägers and the Queen's Rangers, was hindered by the burning of the villages of Cresheim and Beggarstown by troops at the front of the column.
-Howe's right was now situated near the Abington Presbyterian Meeting.
+Howe's right was now situated near the Abington Presbyterian Church.
 His main force moved to situate itself on Edge Hill, a ridge that ran parallel to, and a mile in front of, the American lines.
 Grey's column had broken off from the main column, and proceeded up Whitemarsh Church Road toward the American center.